 This year at MIHS, there’s been a noticeable decline in spirit.
-Sports games are quiet, assemblies are tame, and the Flag Dudes get a fraction of the cheers they used to get.
+Sports games are quiet, assemblies are tame and the Flag Dudes get a fraction of the cheers they used to receive.
 In general, there seems to be a sense of apathy among the student body.
 Yet I’m glad that at least some students are doing their part to promote spirit.

 I’m all about spirit.
 At football games, you’ll see me in the stands heckling the other team, and afterwards you’ll see me by the bathrooms, ripping stall doors off their hinges because we lost.
 When it’s time for an assembly, I’m the guy running frantically from The Man across the staff parking lot.
 And when student government puts on an event, I do the exact opposite of whatever they say.

 I know a thing or two about this community.
 My family’s lived on Mercer Island since prehistoric times.
 When the first wave of human migration canoed down the Pacific Coast, my ancestors pelted them with rocks.
 When the first Native Americans settled in what’s now Seattle, they labored long hours to support my family’s growing stockpile of wealth.
 And when the Great Depression hit, my forward-thinking relatives cut off all boat traffic to and from the Island so they could live through FDR’s tyrannical rule without the risk of being overrun by poor people.

 So today, when I see school administration censoring everything they can get their hands on, it makes me sick.
 My grandfather used to go vape in the bathrooms all the time, and he never got in trouble for it.
 Granted, e-cigarettes and vaporizers hadn’t been invented yet, so he just made do by sucking on a double-A battery, but he had the right to do it whenever he wanted.